Naval Base Eniwetok: Eniwetok destroyer base

-Eniwetok Submarine Base
+Eniwetok submarine base

 Many US Navy submarines were used in the Pacific War.
 The submarine attacked warships and sank supply ships that were needed by Japan to resupply their many bases in the Pacific.
 US subs also did reconnaissance patrols, landed guerrilla special forces and search and rescue missions for downed aircrew men.
 US submarine had long ranges, but needed to be resupplied with fuel, food, torpedoes and deck gun shells.
 At Naval Base Eniwetok the Navy set up a floating submarine base in the atoll.
 The submarine tenders: USS Sperry (AS-12) and USS Beaver were stationed in the atoll to supply the submarines.
 While the submarine was being resupplied, and repaired if needed, crews could have a break (R&R) at the atoll's fleet recreation center.
 Some of the subs stationed at the base were: USS Tunny (SS-282), USS Salmon (SS-182), USS Darter (SS-227), USS Spearfish (SS-190), USS Scabbardfish (SS-397), USS Sargo (SS-188), USS Thresher (SS-200), USS Tilefish (SS-307), and USS S-35 (SS-140).